Northshore Debate Series 2

 Competition—

 1. I have grown weary of vague plan writing.
 To that end, I tend think that the Neg need only win that the CP is functionally competitive.
-I think the Plan is about advocacy and cannot be a moving target.
+The Plan is about advocacy and cannot be a moving target.

 2. Perm do the CP?
 Intrinsic Perms?
 I am flexible to Neg if they have a solvency advocate or the Aff is new.
 Otherwise, I lean Aff.